MasterJ93/ATProtoKit/README.md

 - **visionOS** 1 or later.
 - **watchOS** 9 or later.

 For Linux, you need to use Swift 6.0 or later.
-At this time, use must use `@preconcurrency` when importing ATProtoKit.
+At this time, you must use `@preconcurrency` when importing ATProtoKit.
 On Linux, the minimum requirements include:
 - **Ubuntu** 18.04
 - **CentOS** 7
 - **Red Hat UBI** 9